hkumar0132/scrapping-tool/README.md

 3. Setup redis on local server and update the URL in config.py

-4. Make and API request to start scrapping:
+4. Make an API request to start scrapping:

 ```bash
     curl --location 'http://localhost:<PORT>/scrape?token=<SECRET_TOKEN>' \